tjfacos/mastermind/README.md

 The Client GUI is written in Pygame and KivyMD.

-You can see the remote backend server repo (implemented using Flask and MongoDB) [here](https://github.com/tjfacos/mastermind_server_flask)
+You can see the remote backend server repo (for v2) (implemented using Flask and MongoDB) [here](https://github.com/tjfacos/mastermind_server_flask)

+TO START/RUN GAME (V2):
+* Use "pip install -r requirements.txt"
+* You can run sign_in.py to create, sign in or sign out of an account.
+* If your already signed in, they you can run main.py directly

+Written by Thomas Facos, SLBS